DevelopmentArc/react-indepth/patterns/rendering_different_content.md

 ReactDOM.render(<App />, document.getElementById('mount-point'));
 ```

 Since we have a default item renderer (the Profile Component), the first version of the List just needs the profile data.
-The second version, we change out the renderer type by passing in our Component and pass in the item data.
+In the second version, we change out the renderer type by passing in our Component and passing in the item data.

 When our List renders the data it now creates a React Element from the `itemRenderer` value and passes in the current data element.
 At [DevelopmentArc](http://developmentarc.com), we have found using a React Class is a much cleaner approach to developing replaceable UI elements.